eProsima/Fast-DDS/examples/C++/SampleConfig_Multimedia/README.txt

 6. Run example
 ----------------------
-To launch this test execute: './sampleconfig_multimedia' (or DDSSampleConfigMultimedia.exe on windows).
+To launch this test execute: './sampleconfig_multimedia' (or sampleconfig_multimedia.exe on windows).